V. Departmental requirements for the Ph.D. degree

 The preceding steps help make sure you are prepared for the research and writing of a dissertation.
 The dissertation must represent original and independent research of high quality and should reflect a mastery of research techniques and literature.
 The dissertation documents the ability of a student to select an important problem to be investigated, to study it competently, and to express the results in a comprehensible manner.

 According to Graduate School regulations, the format of the dissertation can vary in that the student may elect either the "dissertation" or "publication" option.
 The Graduate School standards for organization, scope, and content of the dissertation are the same regardless of the choice of option.
-For the publication option, the Graduate School does not require acceptance and publication of manuscripts submitted to journals as prerequisites to successful completion of the dissertation.
+For the publication option, the Graduate School does not require acceptance and publication of manuscripts submitted to journals as prerequisites to successful completion of the dissertation; however, all of the manuscripts within the dissertation must be of publication quality, with the goal of submitting the manuscripts either before or shortly after the defense.
 Publication of one's dissertation prior to its approval by the committee does not in any way imply that it will be approved by the student's committee; publication and dissertation approval are separate processes.
+The dissertation must also include an abstract, table of contents, introduction, and conclusion for the entire body of work.
+In addition to these components, you may also include appendices with additional data or analyses that were conducted during the course of your dissertation but that do not cleanly fit into the publication chapters.

 All requirements for the Ph.D. degree, exclusive of prior M.S. work, must be completed within eight (8) calendar years.